intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/zouwu.md

 Zouwu also provides reference time series use cases solutions in the Telco industry.

 - **Time series forecasting** Accurate forecast of telco KPIs (e.g. traffic, utilizations, user experience, etc.) for communication networks ( 2G/3G/4G/5G/wired) can help predict network failures, allocate resource, or save energy.
-And time series forecasti ng can also be used for log and metric analysis for data center IT operations for telco.
-Metrics to be analyzed can be hardware or VM utilizations, database metrics or servce quality indicators.
+And time series forecasting can also be used for log and metric analysis for data center IT operations for telco.
+Metrics to be analyzed can be hardware or VM utilizations, database metrics or service quality indicators.
 We provided a reference use case where we forecast network traffic KPI's as a demo.
 Refer to [Network Traffic Notebook]().

 - **Anomaly detection** Detecting anomaly is also very common in telco.
 One way of doing anomaly detection is first do forecasting, and if the actual value diverges too much from the predicted value, it would be considered anomaly.
 We provided such a reference use case as a demo.
 Refer to [Anomaly Detection Notebook]()